rwx-777/Assembly_LearningRepo/README.md

 There are two types of logical shift: logical shift left (SHL) & logical shift right (SHR), SHL is excatly like SAL

+There are two types of rotate operations, rotate right (ROR) & rotate left (ROL)